Honeywell: 1922–1934 Mergers and acquisitions

 As Honeywell's company grew, thanks in part to the acquisition of Jewell Manufacturing Company in 1922 to better automate his heating system, it began to clash with the Electric Heat Regulator Company now-renamed Minneapolis Heat Regulator Company.
 In 1927, this led to the merging of both companies into the publicly held Minneapolis-Honeywell Regulator Company.
 Honeywell was named the company's first president, alongside W.R.
 Sweatt as its first chairman.

 In 1929, combined assets were valued at over $3.5 million, with less than $1 million in liabilities just months before Black Monday.
-In 1931, Minneapolis-Honeywell began a period of expansion and acquisition when they purchased the Time-O-Stat Controls Company, giving the company access to a greater number of patents for their controls systems.
+In 1931, Minneapolis-Honeywell began a period of expansion and acquisition when it purchased the Time-O-Stat Controls Company, giving the company access to a greater number of patents for its controls systems.

 W.R.
 Sweatt and his son Harold provided 75 years of uninterrupted leadership for the company.
 W.R.
-Sweatt survived rough spots and turned an innovative idea – thermostatic heating control – into a thriving business.
+Sweatt faced hardship and turned an innovative idea – thermostatic heating control – into a successful business.

 1934–1941 International growth

 Harold took over in 1934, leading Honeywell through a period of growth and global expansion that set the stage for Honeywell to become a global technology leader.
 The merger into the Minneapolis-Honeywell Regulator Company proved to be a saving grace for the corporation.

-1934 marked Minneapolis-Honeywell's first foray into the international market, when they acquired the Brown Instrument Company and inherited their relationship with the Yamatake Company of Tokyo, a Japan-based distributor.
-Later in 1934, Minneapolis-Honeywell started distributorships across Canada, as well as one in the Netherlands, their first European office.
-This expansion into international markets continued in 1936, with their first distributorship in London, as well as their first foreign assembly facility being established in Canada.
+1934 marked Minneapolis-Honeywell's first foray into the international market, when it acquired the Brown Instrument Company and inherited its relationship with the Yamatake Company of Tokyo, a Japan-based distributor.
+Later in 1934, Minneapolis-Honeywell started distributorships across Canada, as well as one in the Netherlands, its first European office.
+This expansion into international markets continued in 1936, with its first distributorship in London, as well as its first foreign assembly facility being established in Canada.
 By 1937, ten years after the merger, Minneapolis-Honeywell had over 3,000 employees, with $16 million in annual revenue.